atteilari/Leetcode/readme.md

 # COLLECTION OF LEETCODE CHALLENGES I HAVE COMPLETED

 When I don't have a hobby project to work on, I prefer to practice my coding skills via completing challenges from websites such as https://www.leetcode.com/
 This repository is a collection of my own work completing coding challenges using various different languages and methods.
-The files are organized into Easy, Medium & Hard challenges based purely on their difficulty rating on leetcode.
+The files are organized by website on which the challenge was accepted from.

 **COMPLETED CHALLENGES**
 - Easy | 2